metrorailings/OwlBlog/content/posts/week-8-insights-1.md

 Panthers air game seems to consist of nothing more but screens and deliberate short passes.

 Kudos to the Carolina defense for double-covering Kyle Pitts.

+Atlanta's offense has more spunk than I originally thought.
+Cordarrelle Patterson (and Mike Davis, to some extent) is injecting some passion back into this unit.